RlapsRisk® BC

 Workflow agnostic

-Deployment is feasible across IMS systems, or even a shared directory
+Deployment is feasible across existing IMS systems or IT settings.

 “Thanks to the solution we now have a better understanding of the underlying mechanism of highly aggressive tumors and the treatment needs for these patients.
 Identifying very high-risk patients earlier will enable us to adjust the therapeutic strategy for more favorable patient outcomes.”